-The incredible view of a neighbouring village from the hills around Gau-Algesheim in Germany.
+The incredible view of a neighboring village from the hills around Gau-Algesheim in Germany.
 We took it easy in the Rhine valley for a few days, before heading off on the next leg of our road trip.

 The sunset over a meadow in the village of Ainring, Bavaria.
 This little village on the border between Germany and Austria was the base for our visit to Salzburg, a day before we headed off to Munich.